 - 1. New master's-level students (other than C.A.S. students) who possess less than a 2.70 cumulative GPA for their undergraduate degree may be granted probationary admission to courses for graduate credit.
 Normally, probationary students must achieve a GPA of at least 2.7 for their first four courses to continue at the E.I.
 The Dean may also impose other or additional conditions. - C.A.S. applicants with a graduate GPA below 3.30 may on occasion be provisionally admitted for graduate credit.
 Such students must achieve at least a 3.30 GPA for two consecutive courses before applying for admission to the C.A.S. program. - 2.
 Any student in TH601 who earns lower than a B- will be placed on academic probation.
-In addition to being placed on academic probation, such a student will normally face the following actions, depending on the grade received: C+, C, C-, F = consultation with the Associate Dean of Instruction and the Writing Specialist to propose a plan for remedial study in English composition and/or critical thinking; the plan may involve taking a selected E.I. course along with scheduled tutoring with the Writing Specialist, or it may require the student not take further E.I. courses until these skills are improved; the plan will have to be approved by the Dean.
+In addition to being placed on academic probation, such a student will normally face the following actions, depending on the grade received: C+, C-, F= consultation with the Associate Dean and the CARS Director to propose a plan for remedial study in English composition and/or critical thinking; the plan may involve taking a selected E.I. course along with scheduled tutoring with the CARS Director, or it may require the student not take further E.I. courses until these skills are improved; the plan will have to be approved by the Dean.
 The student may also be required to re-take TH601.
-Additional conditions of probation may also be imposed on students placed on academic probation for the reasons described in this section.
+Additional conditions of probation may also be imposed on students placed on academic probation for the reasons described in this section. - 3.
+Any student (graduate credit, certificate, master's degree, or C.A.S.) whose overall

-3. Any student (graduate credit, certificate, master's degree, or C.A.S.) whose overall GPA falls below 2.7 will be placed on academic probation.
-The student must then bring his or her average back up to 2.70 within the next two (C.A.S. students) or four (all other students) courses (or the end of the program in which he or she is enrolled, whichever comes first) to avoid dismissal from the graduate credit, certificate, degree, or C.A.S. program.
+GPA falls below the GPA required for his or her program or below 2.7 (B-) for those not in a program will be placed on academic probation.
+The student must then bring his or her average back up to the required GPA within the next two (C.A.S. students) or four (all other students) courses (or the end of the program in which he or she is enrolled, whichever comes first) to avoid dismissal from the graduate credit, certificate, degree, or C.A.S. program.
 The Dean may also impose other or additional conditions.
-A student is normally allowed to go on probation no more than twice (once for C.A.S. students); subsequently, a GPA below 2.70 will result in dismissal.
+A student is normally allowed to go on probation no more than twice (once for C.A.S. students); subsequently, a GPA below 2.70 may result in dismissal.